API-Skeletons/doctrine-in-apigility-book_en/querybuilder.rst

 QueryBuilder
 ============

-There is a library just for turning $_GET requests into QueryBuilder paramters for Doctrine.
+There is a library just for turning $_GET requests into QueryBuilder parameters for Doctrine.
 This library was written about the same time as Doctrine in Apigility and it is intended to be used together.

 `You can find zfcampus/zf-doctrine-querybuilder here<https://github.com/zfcampus/zf-doctrine-querybuilder>`_.
 Please read the Philosopy